top of page

 Blueberry Compote

-3 cups fresh or frozen blueberries
+3 cups frozen wild blueberries

 1/2 cup sugar